Skip to main content

 Amazon original Kiva

-The Original Kiva is tasked with moving shelves/pods for storage and picking.
+The Original Kiva was tasked with moving shelves/pods for storage and picking.

 The Hercules